mpavezb/cpp_topics/README.md

 Never use the `NULL` macro or `0` as replacements for null:
 * `nullptr` is always a pointer type.
 * `NULL` and `0` may cause ambiguity in overloaded function resolution.

+#### T: Enum Class

+The `enum class` and `enum struct` types provide solutions to problems the plain `enum` generates. [cpp:enum-class](https://en.cppreference.com/w/cpp/language/enum).

+Old Plain Enum:
+* Symbols are kept in current scope.
+* Integer type for members cannot be defined (`uint8_t`, `long`, ...): Cannot do math, and cannot forward declare! (compiler needs type).
+* Implicit conversion to integer!.
+May not be desired.

+Enum class and struct:
+* Members are scoped to the class.
+* Type is `int` unless specified.
+* No implicit conversion to number!. `static_cast` must be used.

 ### Classes